apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 The tests are executed in an order to only clean up created files after the end of all the tests.
 If the tests are interrupted, the test data will remain.

+## <a name="alternate_s3"></a> Load tests.
+There are a few tests which are designed to overload AWS services with more requests per second than an AWS account is permitted.

+The operation of these test maybe observable to other users of the same account -especially if they are working in the AWS region to which the tests are targeted.

+There may also run up larger bills.

+These tests all have the prefix `ILoadTest`

+They do not run automatically: they must be explicitly run from the command line or an IDE.

+Look in the source for these and reads the Java docs before executing.

 ## <a name="alternate_s3"></a> Testing against non AWS S3 endpoints.